CebolaLab/scRNA/README.md

 ### 1. Introduction

-This Github describes the Cebola Lab pipeline with which to analyse single-cell RNA-seq data (scRNA-seq) from 10X Genomics.
+This Github describes the pipeline used by the Cebola Lab to analyse single-cell RNA-seq data (scRNA-seq) from 10X Genomics.

 There are several alignment algorithms to choose from, including CellRanger, STARsolo, Alevin, Alevin-fry and Kallisto; these are compared in [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741).
 This pipeline will use CellRanger (STARsolo may be an avisable alternative if memory requirement is an issue).

+The above tools generate a 'count matrix', which contains counts of reads for each gene, per-cell.
+The secondary analysis includes several steps, and different labs use slightly different approaches.
+Here are some examples:

+- [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R packages DropletUtils and then use Seurat for downstream analysis, retaining cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.

 ### 2. Installations